—From style options to functionality considerations, is this popular feature right for you?

 Beach entries are a custom feature.
 Your builder will tailor its configuration to complement your pool.
 Many are built the same width as the pool—typically 10 to 20 feet.
 However, they can be narrow as well, spanning only several feet.

-This lagoon pool captures the natural style that’s ideally suited for a beach entry.
+This lagoon pool in a tropical setting captures the natural style that’s ideally suited for a beach entry.

 How to build a beach entry pool: Design and construction